-This time of year we’re looking ahead — but we’re also looking back, and remembering to be grateful.
-Fans of New Orleans music know that the outpourings of gratitude on the streets of the city had been especially significant lately, because 2019 was a heartbreaker.
+It’s always a good time to look back in gratitude for all the music we’ve been privileged to share.
+Especially now, when a viral pandemic has changed the way people celebrate their loved ones.
+Fans of New Orleans music know that even before this year’s troubles, 2019 was a heartbreaker.
 Dave Bartholomew … Dr. John … Art Neville … and Spencer Bohren left this life — as did Leigh Harris (a.k.a., L’il Queenie) and guitarist Todd Duke.

 Trumpeter Wendell Brunious is a walking encyclopedia of New Orleans music.
 That may be because at least three generations of Bruniouses are trumpet players — not to mention his extended family, which has contributed to nearly every form of New Orleans music.
 But when we spoke, Wendell had New Orleans musician and producer Dave Bartholomew on his mind.
 As an architect of the big beat of early rock’n’roll, Bartholomew is best known for his work with Fats Domino.
 But Bartholomew — who died just after we spoke with Brunious in 2019 — also played trumpet and led his own jazz and r&b bands.

 We’re also celebrating some new beginnings.
 Trumpeter Nicholas Payton‘s Black American Symphony made its U.S. debut in 2019 with the Colorado Springs Philharmonic.
 Payton’s work was inspired in part by the composer Antonin Dvorak, who in the late nineteenth century called “negro melodies” the “real foundation of any serious and original school of composition to be developed in the United States.”
 The Black American Symphony was first performed in 2013, in Switzerland, featuring Payton’s ensemble with the Basel Symphony Orchestra conducted by Dennis Russell Davies.